-You gotta' burning question?
+You have a burning question?

 I love both of them.
 And the tardigrade...
 I love him, too.

-For all the other boring bear stuff, check out my list of frequently asked questions below.
+For all the other boring (bear) stuff, check out my list of frequently asked questions below.

 If you can't find the answer you need here, just email me.

 Instant transfer through PayPal is the only payment method I can accept.
 No e-checks, and no third-party payments.